The Global Industry Classification Standard (GICS®)

 - List of MSCI Indexes for which simulated historical levels will be provided (May 24, 2018)

 - List of select companies’ changing due to revisions to the GICS structure in 2018 (As of Jan 11, 2018)

 - Revisions to The Global Industry Classification Standard (GICS®) structure in 2018 (As of Nov 15, 2017)

-- In 1999, MSCI and S&P Global developed the Global Industry Classification Standard (GICS), seeking to offer an efficient investment tool to capture the breadth, depth and evolution of industry sectors.
+- In 1999, MSCI and S&P Dow Jones Indices developed the Global Industry Classification Standard (GICS), seeking to offer an efficient investment tool to capture the breadth, depth and evolution of industry sectors.

 - GICS is a four-tiered, hierarchical industry classification system.

 - Companies are classified quantitatively and qualitatively.
-Each company is assigned a single GICS classification at the sub-industry level according to its principal business activity.
-MSCI and S&P Global use revenues as a key factor in determining a firm’s principal business activity.
+Each company is assigned a single GICS classification at the Sub-Industry level according to its principal business activity.
+MSCI and S&P Dow Jones Indices use revenues as a key factor in determining a firm’s principal business activity.